 Whichever method you use, be sure to water the peat moss thoroughly before and after adding it to your soil.
 Dry peat moss can soak up a lot of water, taking it away from your plants.

 Advantages of peat moss: Sphagnum peat moss is widely available for sale at nurseries and garden centers.
 It will only take you an afternoon to add it to a normal garden area, and it can acidify your soil almost instantly.

-Peat moss can work well for all different types of soil, although it will be more difficult to work it into heavy clay.
+This can work well for all different types of soil to acidify the soil, although it will be more difficult to work it into heavy clay.
 It’s a long-term solution that will keep soil acidic for years.

-Disadvantages of peat moss: Peat moss works well for raised beds and small to medium garden areas but is not very cost effective for large garden areas.
+Disadvantages of peat moss: Works well for raised beds and small to medium garden areas but is not very cost effective for large garden areas.
 It can also be labor intensive depending on the size of the area you’re working with.